 Connect your Lokalise account and grant the necessary access rights.

-Select an existing Lokalise projects or create a new one.
+Select an existing Lokalise project or create a new one.
 You can also choose a branch (if the branching feature is enabled in the project settings), set the base language and the default key naming pattern, choose the default platform for the newly created keys.

 After the setup is done, you'll see a dialog box.
 Here you can select elements, set key names or character limits and push texts to Lokalise:

 To adjust project settings, click on the Cog icon in the top right corner of the dialog.
 You'll be presented with the following options:

 Project — the name of your currently chosen Lokalise project.
-You can disconnect this project and choose a new one by clicking Disconnect project button at the bottom.
+You can disconnect this project and choose a new one by clicking the Disconnect project button at the bottom.

 Logout from Lokalise — you'll disconnect the currently chosen Lokalise account from Sketch.